-- Monitoring the progress of your child and identifying, planning and delivering any additional help your child may need e.g. through quality first teaching strategies, targeted interventions/ work or additional support - Regularly communicating with the Special Education Needs/Disabilities Coordinator (SENCo) about your child's support and progress. - Writing progress targets, support plans and provision maps, and sharing and reviewing these with parents at least once each term. - Providing scaffolding resources to pupil's and personalised teaching and learning to support your child's needs as identified on the school's provision map. - Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.
+- Monitoring the progress of your child and identifying, planning and delivering any additional help your child may need e.g. through quality first teaching strategies, targeted interventions/ work or additional support - Regularly communicating with the Special Education Needs/Disabilities Coordinator (SENDCo) about your child's provision map and progress. - Writing progress targets, support plans and provision maps, and sharing and reviewing these with parents at least once each term. - Providing scaffolding resources to pupil's and personalised teaching and learning to support your child's needs as identified on the school's provision map. - Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.

-The SENCo, Miss Goodwin, is responsible for:
+The SENDCo, Miss Scrivener, is responsible for:

-- Regularly monitoring and reviewing the SEND register (a system for ensuring that all the SEND needs of pupils at Netherfield Primary School are known) - Coordinating the support for children with special educational needs or disabilities (SEND). - Ensuring that your child's progress and needs are recorded on the school's SEND Provision Map - Communicating with you at least once a term to ensure that you are involved in and kept informed about the support your child is getting, and reviewing this. - Liaising with other professionals/ agencies who may come into school to help support your child's learning, e.g. Physical Disability Specialist Service, Speech and Language Therapy, Educational Psychologist etc. - Supporting all staff with their SEND professional development, and providing specialist support so teaching and support staff can help children with SEND progress and achieve their potential.
+- Developing and reviewing the school's SEND policy. - Regularly monitoring and reviewing the SEND register (a system for ensuring that all the SEND needs of pupils at Birklands Primary School are known) - Coordinating the support for children with special educational needs or disabilities (SEND). - Ensuring that your child's progress and needs are recorded on the school's SEND Provision Map - Communicating with you at least once a term to ensure that you are involved in and kept informed about the support your child is getting, and reviewing this. - Liaising with other professionals/ agencies who may come into school to help support your child's learning, e.g. Physical Disability Specialist Service, Speech and Language Therapy, Educational Psychologist etc. - Supporting all staff with their SEND professional development, and providing specialist support so teaching and support staff can help children with SEND progress and achieve their potential.

-The Head teacher, Mrs Smith, is responsible for:
+The Head teacher, Mrs Farr, is responsible for:

-- The day-to-day management of all aspects of the school; this includes the support for children with SEND. - The Head teacher will give responsibility to the SENCo and class teachers, but is still responsible for ensuring that your child's needs are met. - The Head teacher must make sure that the Governing Body is kept up to date about issues relating to SEND.
+- The day-to-day management of all aspects of the school; this includes the support for children with SEND. - The Head teacher will give responsibility to the SENDCo and class teachers, but is still responsible for ensuring that your child's needs are met. - The Head teacher must make sure that the Governing Body is kept up to date about issues relating to SEND.

-The SEN Governor, Emma Veral, is responsible for:
+The SEN Governor, Andrew Street, is responsible for: